Bachelor of Arts in Health Care Studies, 2011

 Michelle took the opportunity to attend the commencement ceremony at the campus in Clinton, IA.
 “Everybody was so kind and warm at the graduation that I will never forget a few faces,” she says.
 “One especially great moment was meeting [former] University Provost Dr. Wardlow at all three honor society events I attended.
 She told me, ‘You are an inspiration.’
 Wow, I couldn’t speak for a second – and for me not to talk!
 She took my breath away.”

 As she stood proudly in her cap and gown with her fellow Ashford graduates, the significance of having gone from running away in the night to the momentous day at which she had arrived didn’t escape Michelle.
 “It was a moment for me to hear my internal voice rooting for every battered woman out there breaking the cycle of domestic violence.”

-Today, Michelle is earning two Master’s degrees, one in business and one in public health, at an Illinois-based university, with the goal of teaching online for Ashford herself one day, as well as working with women who find themselves in the position she once was in.
+Michelle has gone on to earn two Master’s degrees, one in business and one in public health, at an Illinois-based university, with the goal of working with women who find themselves in the position she once was in.
 “I think there is greater need for more stringent public health programs to educate people about intimate partner violence,” says Michelle.
 “I intend to use my degrees to help foster awareness of these issues by developing plans to educate community organizations, hospital staff, individuals, college students, and all who will listen.”
 With the courage and tenacity Michelle has shown, it’s likely that her voice will be heard.